-Matcher type Description Raw content It matches the original content of the message.
-If the content type is JSON, the body will be decompressed but not parsed.
-When choosing the Raw content matcher from the drop-down list, additional parameters appear.
-For more information on the configuration of these parameters, see Matcher types' additional configuration options .
-It matches the client's IP address (both IPv4 and IPv6). ress Use the subnet type comparator with that matcher type.
+Matcher type Description Raw Content It matches the raw bytes of the request or response.
+It requires an expression in the form of a hexadecimal string.
+For example, for matching a PNG image file, the expression shall be '89504e470d0a1a0a', which is equivalent to '89 50 4e 47 0d 0a 1a 0a', as whitespaces can also be used.
+Text Content It matches the request's or response's content as a decoded string.
+Client Address It matches the client's IP address (both IPv4 and IPv6).
+Use the subnet type comparator with that matcher type.
 The subnet comparator examines if the IP address of the Client is in the specified subnet.
 The format for the input of the subnet comparator is the CIDR notation for IPv4 (for example, 192.0.2.0/24) and canonical prefix notation for IPv6 (for example, 2001:db8::/32).
-Client_por t It matches the client's port (TCP).
-Server_ad dress It matches the server's IP address (both IPv4 and IPv6). uless Use the subnet type comparator with that matcher type.
+Client Port It matches the client's port (TCP).
+Server Address It matches the server's IP address (both IPv4 and IPv6).
+Use the subnet type comparator with that matcher type.
 The subnet comparator examines if the IP address of the Server is in the specified subnet.
 The format for the input of the subnet comparator is the CIDR notation for IPv4 (for example, 192.0.2.0/24) and canonical prefix notation for IPv6 (for example, 2001:db8::/32).
-Server_por t It mathces the server's port (TCP). xpath It matches the data from the body of an XML call with the help of the Xpath expression.
+Server Port It matches the server's port (TCP).
+Xpath It matches the data from the body of an XML call with the help of the Xpath expression.
 Xpath is a query language for XML.
 It is a very versatile tool for extracting the needed information from the body of the call, and organizing it according to needs.
 A complete explanation on how to write Xpath expressions is not in the scope of this document.
 To learn more about it visit the main website .
 For more details on xpath configuration options, see Xpath extractor configuration options .
 JMESPath It matches the data from the body of a JSON call with the help of the JMESPath expression.
 JMESPath is a query language for JSON.
 It is a very versatile tool for extracting the needed information from the body of the call, and for organizing it according to needs.
 A complete explanation on how to write JMESPath expressions is not in the scope of this document.
-To learn more about it visit the: main website : • There is a tutorial . • There are examples . • There is also a formal specification .
+To learn more about it visit the: main website: • There is a tutorial. • There are examples. • There is also a formal specification.
 When choosing the JMESPath matcher from the drop-down list, additional parameters appear.
-For more information on the configuration of these parameters, see Matcher types' additional configuration options .
+For more information on the configuration of these parameters, see Matcher types' additional configuration options.

-Matcher type Description Fraud_det ector_scor e It matches the score value provided by the Fraud Detector plugin.
+Matcher type Description Fraud Detector Score It matches the score value provided by the Fraud Detector plugin.

-Table 19.
+Table 23.
 Matcher types and their settings - Compound matchers